-G. Complaints that any provision of this chapter has been violated may also be presented to the City Attorney, who is hereby authorized to investigate and, if they deem
+G. Complaints that any provision of this chapter has been violated may also be presented to the City Attorney, who is hereby authorized to investigate and, if they deem appropriate, initiate legal or other action to remedy any violation of this chapter.

 H. The City has the authority to issue administrative citations and to order injunctive relief including reinstatement, restitution, payment of back wages, or other forms of relief.
-I The City may, in the exercise of its authority and performance of its functions and services, agree to participate jointly or in cooperation with Washington State, or any county, city, town, or other incorporated place, or subdivision thereof, or engage outside coursel, to enforce this chapter.
-1. The remedies and penalties provided under this chapter are cumulative and are not intended to be exclusive of any other available remedies or penalties, including existing remedies for enforcement of Tacoma Municipal Code chapte K. The statute of limitations for any enforcement action shall be three [3] years.
+In The City may, In the exercise of its authority and performance of its functions and services, agree to participate jointly or in cooperation with Washington State, or any county, city, town, or other incorporated place, or subdivision thereof, or engage outside counsel, to enforce this chapter.

+In The remedies and penalties provided under this chapter are cumulative and are not intended to be exclusive of any other available remedies or penalties, including existing remedies for enforcement of Tacoma Municipal Code chapte

+K. The statute of limitations for any enforcement action shall be three (3) years.